openstack/openstack-manuals/doc/cli-reference/source/senlin.rst

 **Optional arguments:**

 ``-s <SPEC FILE>, --spec-file <SPEC FILE>``
-  The spec file used to create the profile.
+  The spec file of the profile to be validated.

 .. _senlin_receiver-create: